C04.0 Conflict of Interest and Commitment Policy

 2. “Conflict of Interest” means any circumstance in which an Employee’s personal, professional, commercial, financial, or other interests outside the university actually or potentially, or may reasonably be perceived to actually or potentially:

-3. “Disclosure Statement” means the Conflict of Interest and Commitment Disclosure Statement which must be submitted by Employees upon hire, annually, and any other time when there is a change in Financial Interests and Outside Activities that may create or constitute a Conflict.
+3. “Disclosure Statement” means the Conflict of Interest and Commitment Disclosure Statement which must be submitted by Employees upon hire, annually, and whenever there is a change in Financial Interests and Outside Activities that may create or constitute a Conflict.

 5. “Externally Sponsored Research or Activities” means research, projects, programs, or activities that are originated and conducted primarily by faculty or, in some instances, by staff, and which are supported wholly or in part by external restricted funds awarded to the university.